Lung Injury Associated with E-Cigarette Use or Vaping

 The Maine Center for Disease Control and Prevention (Maine CDC) is working with clinical and public health partners in Maine, the U.S. Centers for Disease Control and Prevention (U.S. CDC), the U.S. Food and Drug Administration (FDA), and others to investigate an outbreak of lung injury associated with use of e-cigarette, or vaping, products.

 What we know

-- Six cases of lung illness related to e-cigarette products have been reported by the Maine CDC; six of these cases were hospitalized.
+- Nine cases of lung illness related to e-cigarette products have been reported by the Maine CDC; six of these cases were hospitalized.

-- Most of the cases were treated at hospitals in Cumberland and York counties, and one case was treated in Aroostook County.
+- Most of the cases were residents of Cumberland and York counties; Aroostook, Franklin and Somerset counties have seen one case each.